 - Size: The Roku Premiere measures 3.5 x 8.4 x 1.8 cm and will easily perch on top of the TV or on any media unit.

 With Roku media players often being marketed as low-cost, it is bound to bring up some concerns about the streaming quality.
 However, we have found the Roku Premiere has provided consistently good streaming quality in HD and 4K.
+For more information about Ultra HD television, don’t miss our what is a 4K TV article.

 The media player responds immediately to the remote – and the Roku app remote – without any lag.
 For audio, Roku Premiere does support Dolby, digital stereo and DTS, though the Roku remote does not have volume buttons so this has to be adjusted via your usual TV remote.

 It does not offer Dolby Vision or HDR10+, which the Amazon Fire TV Stick 4K does, instead it is the industry-standard of HDR10.
-However, the Roku Premiere is priced £15 cheaper than the 4K version of the Amazon Fire Stick so we feel this is reflected in the price and still makes the Roku Premiere one of the best smart TV sticks on the market.
+However, the Roku Premiere is priced £15 cheaper than the 4K version of the Amazon Fire Stick so we feel this is reflected in the price and still makes the Roku Premiere one of the best streaming sticks on the market.

 It is worth noting that the streaming quality largely depends on your TV.
 The media player is designed to optimise the picture quality of your TV to ensure that there is always sharp resolution and rich colour – and it does a pretty good job at it, too.
 Most TVs available online today do provide 4K resolution or higher but it is something worth checking before purchasing any media player or smart TV stick.